 Hoping one size fits all

-An employee recognition idea that makes one employee happy may not be appreciated by another.
+An employee recognition idea that makes one employee happy may not get appreciation from another.
 The same is the case with companies.
 A program that works for one may not be feasible for another.
 Employee recognition programs that provide personalized appreciation are more meaningful.
-Go above and beyond to learn what benefits your employees like and dislike.
+For this reason, go above and beyond to learn what benefits your employees like and dislike.

 Essentials for a recognition and reward program